-The Company is exposed to liquidity risk which arises primarily from the maturing of short term and long term debt obligations.
+The Company is exposed to liquidity risk which arises primarily from the maturing of short term and long-term debt obligations.
 The Company's policy is to ensure that sufficient resources are available either from cash balances, cash flows from other group companies or undrawn committed bank facilities, to ensure all obligations can be met as they fall due.
-To achieve this objective, the Company borrows the bulk of its debt needs under committed bank lines or other term financing, in addition to the sterling bonds held, and has surplus committed lines of credit.
+To achieve this objective, the Company maintains cash balances and liquid investments in highly rated counterparties, limits the maturity of cash balances, borrows the bulk of its debt needs under committed bank lines or other term financing, and has surplus committed lines of credit.